conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 Gateway configuration:
-Using PLAIN, as used for example Confluent Cloud:
+Using PLAIN, as used for example on Confluent Cloud:
 ```yaml
 GATEWAY_SECURITY_PROTOCOL: DELEGATED_SASL_PLAINTEXT
 ```